ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The guiding use case for ACME is obtaining certificates for Web sites (HTTPS {{!RFC2818}}).
-In this case, the user's web server is intended to speak for one or more domains, and the process of certificate issuance is intended to verify that this server actually speaks for the domain(s).
+In this case, the user's web server is intended to speak for one or more domains, and the process of certificate issuance is intended to verify that this server actually speaks for them.

 DV certificate validation commonly checks claims about properties related to control of a domain name -- properties that can be observed by the certificate